Education-Victory/promptio/docs/Behavioral Interview.md

 Requirements:

 1. Target company is Google LLC
-2. Review my answer, based on:
+2. Review my answer, tell me where I can improve based on these five points:
     - Specificity: Does the answer provide specific examples from the candidate’s past experiences?
 Specific details help illustrate the candidate's skills and how they handle situations relevant to the position.
     - Relevance: Is the example or story shared relevant to the question asked?
 The response should directly address the question and show how the candidate's experience is applicable to the job they are applying for.
     - Structure: Does the answer follow a clear and logical structure?
 Common frameworks like STAR (Situation, Task, Action, Result) or CAR (Context, Action, Result) help in organizing the response clearly and concisely.
     - Clarity: Is the answer clear and easy to understand?
 It should be articulated well without unnecessary jargon or overly complex descriptions.
     - Outcome: Does the candidate clearly describe the outcome or result of their actions?
 It’s important that they highlight the impact of their decisions and actions, showing their contribution to a positive outcome.
 3. Your example answer should use STAR method based on my experience, action and result should be detail and use bullet points
+4. Response use plain text

 ---